 Take a drive out to the Hells Canyon Overlook for some of the best views which you can get to along a road 33 miles north of the town Halfway.

-Most of this recreation area is not easily accessed by road.
-For an alternative way to explore the canyon, organize a jet boat tour with Hells Canyon Adventures who offer 2-6 hour trips through the whitewater leaving from Hells Canyon Dam.
+Most of the Hells Canyon Recreation Area is not easily accessed by road.
+For an alternative way to explore the canyon, organize a jet boat tour with Hells Canyon Adventures who offer two to four hour trips through the whitewater leaving from Hells Canyon Dam.

 Attend The Pendleton Round-Up